- The Learn to Skate program offers 10 weeks of lessons with an emphasis on progressive skill development and fun.

 - To ensure enrollment in the correct level, please refer to the flow chart in the Leisure Guide Skating brochure.

 - City of Winnipeg public skating is available at 13 arenas.

 - Times and dates are subject to change without notice at all locations.

 - We strongly recommend the use of a proper-fitting, CSA-approved hockey helmet with a face mask for all age groups.

-- All public skating activities are provided free of charge.
+- All public skating is provided free of charge.

 - Only figure or hockey skates are permitted on the ice.

-- Due to safety and liability concerns, we are unable to accommodate wheelchairs, strollers, sleds or toboggans on the ice during public skating sessions.
+- Due to safety and liability concerns, we are unable to accommodate wheelchairs, strollers, sleds or toboggans on the ice during public skating.